xue362/Chat-Gender-Classifier/README.md

-# Chinese Chat Gender Classifier Project
+# Chinese Chat Gender Classifier

 ## Overview
-This project implements a Chinese text-based gender classifier using transformer models.
-It can predict whether a given Chinese text was written by a male or female author.
+This project implements a Chinese text-based gender classifier using transformer models([Chinese Bert](https://huggingface.co/hfl/chinese-roberta-wwm-ext)).
+It can predict whether a given Chinese text series was written by a male or female author.

 ## Requirements
 - Python 3.7+